sypherlev/php-chassis-framework/README.md

 ## Requirements

-* sendmail (if you intend to use the built-in EmailResponse)
+* postfix (if you intend to use the built-in EmailResponse)
 * PHP 7.0

 ## Installation